bitshifter/glam-rs/CONTRIBUTING.md

 Thanks for contributing to `glam`!
-These guidelines will try make the process painless and efficient.
+These guidelines will try to make the process painless and efficient.

 The short guide to contributing is [open a github issue].
 Pull requests are